-Substance Abuse and Mental Health Services Administration (SAMHSA).
+- Sub Abuse and Mental Health Serv Admin.

-As an effective and leading program, SMART for alcoholism is widely recognized as a resource for addiction recovery.
+As an effective program, SMART for alcoholism is widely recognized as a resource for addiction recovery.

 For more, visit these.

-MacGregor, S. and Herring, R. The Alcohol Concern SMART Pilot Project Final Evaluation Report.
+- MacGregor, S. and Herring, R. The Alcohol Concern SMART.
+Final Evaluation Report.
 London: Middlesex U. Drug and Alc Res Group.

-O’Sullivan, D., et al. SMART Recovery: Continuing Care Considerings for Rehabilitation Counselors.
+- O’Sullivan, D., et al. SMART Recovery: Continuing Care Considerings for Rehab Counselors.
 Rehab Couns Bull.